 Electrical injuries can result in long-term effects and significant medical expenses for injured workers.
 In such cases, victims can seek NY workers' compensation benefits, which cover medical expenses and a portion of the lost wages.
 Workers can also file third-party claims against parties other than employers seeking additional compensation for non-economic and other damages.
 Examples of third parties include general contractors, sub-contractors, property owners, and manufacturers of defective products.

-If you or a loved one has been injured in an electrical accident, call the NYC electrocution accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986- 7353 to schedule a no-cost, no-obligation consultation.
+If you or a loved one has been injured in an electrical accident, call the NYC electrocution accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986- 7353 to schedule a no-cost, no-obligation consultation.

 - The Shocking Truth about the Dangers of Poor Wiring